 You have a number of rights regarding your personal data, including withdrawing your consent where we have asked for it.
 You can also ask for a copy of the information we hold about you and ask us to correct anything that is wrong.

 For detailed information about your rights please see the Council’s Corporate Privacy Notice.

 To exercise any of your rights, or if you have a complaint about how your information has been used, please contact the Data Protection Officer at the Council as below:

 The Council House

-The UK GDPR also gives you the right to lodge a complaint with the Information Commissioners Office who are the supervisory authority responsible for regulating and monitoring the legislative obligations within the UK.
+The UK GDPR also gives you the right to lodge a complaint with the Information Commissioner's Office, which is the supervisory authority responsible for regulating and monitoring relevant legislative obligations within the UK.

 Online: ICO Contact Us

 Information Commissioner’s Office